Skip to main content

 Some PDFs play better with the engine than others.
 To get the strongest first episode:

-• Pick a focused document — a single research paper, one report chapter, or one course handout.
-Combining 5 long sources at once on the free tier eats credits quickly.
+• Pick a focused document — the free tier processes one source per podcast, so a single research paper, one report chapter, or one course handout gives the strongest result (Creator and Pro unlock multiple combined sources).

 • Verify text extraction — open the PDF and try to select text.
 If the cursor highlights words, you are good.
 If it acts like an image, OCR first.